 The Gelateria dei Gracchi, one block north of the Via Cola di Rienzo, is considered one of the best in Rome, if not Italy.

 Like tiny, odd museums inside churches?
 Then the Museo delle anime del Purgatorio is for you.
 See the easternmost map marker, marking the Chiesa del Sacro Cuore del Suffragio near the banks of the Tiber.

 Since you're near the Vatican, you'll want to walk over there and enjoy the museums and architecture.
 We like the Vatican Museums Night Tour with Sistine Chapel.
 See art with the cleaning crew.
 Early risers might enjoy the Early Entry Sistine Chapel & St Peter's Basilica Express Tour instead.

 Also close by is the Borghese Gardens, which make a great evening walk around and perhaps a stop for a cocktail.
 You'll want to visit the museum with a guide, so we recommend: Borghese Gallery Tour & Tickets: With Bernini, Caravaggio & Raphael.
 Don't be misled, those famous artists won't show up, but their art remains a wonder today as much as it did when it was produced.

 If you've been to Rome before, you might like Rome As A Local: Hidden Gems & Ancient Wonders.

 For more on the weather Rome, see our Rome Weather and Historic Climate page.

 We stayed at the spacious apartment marked on the map, Devoti Apartment.
 Huge, four bedrooms, many terraces, two bathrooms, all for the price of a tiny hotel room in a medium sized Italian city.

 There are many fine highly-rated apartments in this area due to goings on in Vatican City.
-HomeAway offers over 700 Vacation Rentals in Prati.
+VRBO offers over 300 Vacation Rentals in Prati.

 For hotels, see the booking box to the below to compare prices on hotels in Prati.